JetBrains/guide/site/javascript/tutorials/react_typescript_tdd/testing/index.md

 ## Pretty Jest

-Previously we ran our Jest tests as a generic npm run script, in the IDE's `npm` run tool window.
+Previously, we ran our Jest tests as a generic npm run script, in the IDE's `npm` run tool window.
 However, JetBrains IDEs have a dedicated run configuration type for Jest.
 It's a fantastic, visual way to do testing.